anderseknert/anderseknert/README.md

 I'm Anders, and these are my personal Github projects.
 I tend to work mainly in projects surrounding security, identity, authentication and authorization, but I'm interested in most things software.
 Occasionally I [blog](https://www.eknert.com) about it.

 Developer advocate at [Styra](https://www.styra.com), the creators of [Open Policy Agent](https://www.openpolicyagent.org/) (OPA).
-Involved in most things in the community—if you're working on anything cool in that space or want me to come talk about it somewhere, let's talk!
+Involved in most things in the community—if you're working on anything cool in that space or want me to come talk about it somewhere, let's chat!

 - ✉️ anders \[at\] eknert.com
 - ☎️ For a chat, find me by my name @ the [OPA](https://openpolicyagent.slack.com) or [Kubernetes](https://kubernetes.slack.com) Slack
 - 📨 Or on [LinkedIn](https://www.linkedin.com/in/anderseknert/) or [StackOverflow](https://stackoverflow.com/users/11849243/devoops)
 - 🐦 Follow me on [Twitter](https://twitter.com/anderseknert) or [Mastodon](https://hachyderm.io/web/@anderseknert) for all things OPA
-- 🏠 Based in Stockholm, Sweden
+- 🏠 Based in Stockholm, Sweden 🇸🇪
 - 👨‍👩‍👧‍👦 Partner and two kids
 - ⏰ Timezone ❄ CET (UTC +1) or ☀️ CEST (UTC +2)
 - 🍺 Yes, please!